Enter your address to start comparing Vodafone deals available to you:

 Vodafone is one of the UK's largest and best-known telecoms providers.
-As well as being one of the UK's big four mobile operators — and making the UK's first mobile phone call back in 1985 — the firm also offers home broadband services.
+It's one of the UK's big four mobile operators, and it actually made the UK's first mobile phone call back in 1985.
 It has more than 440 million customers in 27 countries around the world, including 19.5 million in the UK.

-The firm provides superfast fibre services throughout the UK, and offers discounts to users who also take out a Vodafone Pay Monthly contract, making for a good incentive to take out a broadband and mobile package deal.
+Vodafone also offers discounts to users who also take out a Vodafone Pay Monthly contract and a Pro Broadband deal, making for a good incentive to take out a broadband and mobile package bundle with the provider.

 Key features of Vodafone broadband include:

-Vodafone broadband has won several accolades for its service, including uSwitch's Broadband Provider of the Year and Best Value Broadband Provider awards in 2019.
-These were awarded based on public voting and our internal data.
+Vodafone broadband has won several accolades for its service, including Uswitch's Broadband Provider of the Year and Best Value Broadband Provider awards in 2019.
+These were awarded based on public voting and Uswitch's internal data.

-In addition to the two Superfast options, customers may be able to access Vodafone's Gigafast services, which offer speeds of up to 900Mbps.
-Availability of these offers is limited to certain areas, though.
+In addition to the two Superfast options, customers may also be able to access Vodafone's Gigafast services, which offer future-proofing speeds between 100Mbps and 900Mbps.
+Availability of these offers is limited for now, but this network is rapidly expanding across the UK.

-Vodafone's other option is the Superfast 2 package, which is tailored towards users with busier homes who need high-quality streaming and gaming connectivity at all times.
-This offers average speeds of 63Mbps, with a guaranteed minimum of 55Mbps for all users.
-Again, users can claim a refund if this speed is not achieved.
+Vodafone's other option is the Superfast 2 package, which is tailored towards users with medum-sized homes who need high-quality streaming and gaming connectivity at all times.

-While more than 95 per cent of the UK is covered by the superfast Openreach fibre network used by Vodafone, there may still be some ‘not-spots’.
-Exact speeds will also differ depending on a user's location, with a variety of factors contributing to the specific performance for a home.
+Exact speeds will always differ depending on a user's location, with a variety of factors contributing to the specific performance for a home.

-The best way to determine the Vodafone broadband speed in your area is to use our Postcode Checker, which will show you the packages that are available to your home and what speeds you can get.
+The best way to determine the Vodafone broadband speed in your area is to use the Uswitch Postcode Checker, which will show you the packages that are available to your home and what speeds you can get.

 What determines a good broadband speed will depend on what you intend to use your connection for.
 For everyday web browsing and occasional streaming in standard definition, a speed of 1.5Mbps should be adequate, while Netflix recommends a minimum speed of 3Mbps for standard streaming and 5Mbps for HD.